 A patient is presented with a particular condition, called Chronic Idiopathic Axonal Polyneuropathy (CIAP).
 The patient complains of nausea, burning, and stabbing pain in the feet.
-The pain is of severe nature, which scores a seven on a scale of 0-10 and 10 is the most severe pain.
+The pain is of severe nature, which scores up to seven on a scale of 0-10.

-After applying a cream contained with adelmidrol (PEA molecules fused together) on the feet, the intensity of pain decrease up to 0 or 1 within 20 minutes.
-We have observed that this cream tend to increase the levels PEA in the skin.
+After applying a cream containing adelmidrol (PEA molecules fused together) on the feet, the intensity of pain decrease significantly (reports of 0 or 1 on the scale) within 20 minutes.
+We have observed that this cream tends to increase the levels PEA in the skin.
 The levels of PEA can also be directly increased by the aid of a non-OTC (over the counter) PEA cream with significant purity.

-A PEA cream contains substances that reliefs pain by the anti-inflammatory effect.
-The PEA cream is available with the name of palmitoylethanolamide.
-The mode of action perform by the cream is associated with the production of pain relieving and anti-inflammatory substances by the body itself, specifically in conditions underpinned with pain and infection.
-In cases such as neuropathic pain, the production these substances are too low, while the application of PEA cream can provide assistance to the body in maintaining the substances production.
-In addition to this, reduction in pain is often noticed within a short duration of time.
+PEA cream contains substances that relieve pain through an anti-inflammatory effect.
+The mode of action performed by the cream is associated with the production of pain relieving and anti-inflammatory substances in the body, specifically in conditions underpinned with pain and infection.
+In cases such as neuropathic pain, the production these substances is too low, while the application of PEA cream can provide assistance to the body in maintaining the substances production.
+In addition to this, reduction in pain is often noticed within a short period of time.

 Pain Relieving Effects of PEA Cream

-The pain relieving cream contained with adelmidrol was manufactured by the fusion of two molecules of palmitoylethanolamide together, which essentially can also be a synthetic unnatural molecule.
-Currently, a cream is now made available that contains only the natural PEA molecule.
+The pain relieving cream containing adelmidrol was manufactured by the fusion of two molecules of palmitoylethanolamide together, which essentially can also be a synthetic unnatural molecule.
+However, there are PEA creams produced containing only the natural PEA molecule.

 Scientific Research of Adelmidrol and PEA

 Adelmidrol and PEA are fatty acids that penetrate through the skin easily and can create a localized pain relieving and anti-inflammatory effect.
-A test conducted on a very severe infection by including adelmidrol, similar to that of cancer, indicated that adelmidrol clearly decreased inflammation.
+A test conducted on a very severe infection by including adelmidrol, indicated that adelmidrol clearly decreased inflammation.
 In another study on children presented with cases of inflamed skin conditions, entailing pain and itching, adelmidrol and PEA both turned out to be effective and safe.

-Adelmidrol also proved useful for dogs with severe inflammation of the teeth, the inflammation decreased considerably.
+Adelmidrol also proved useful for dogs with severe inflammation of the teeth.